Bairnsdale: Mitchell River

 The Mitchell River flows into Lake King and Jones Bay at Eagle Point Bluff.
-The Mitchell, Tambo and Nicholson rivers deliver a combined discharge of 1.1 gigalitres per year into the lakes system.
-The Strategic Management Plan quotes that about 100,000 tonnes of suspended solids (excluding bottom sediments) are estimated to enter the Gippsland Lakes each year from the catchments of the Mitchell, Tambo and Nicholson rivers alone.
-Sediment loads from the western catchments (discharging to Lake Wellington) deliver two to three times the nutrient and sediment loads than from the eastern catchments (Mitchell, Nicholson and Tambo rivers).
+The Mitchell, Tambo and Nicholson Rivers deliver a combined discharge of 1.1 gigalitres per year into the lakes system.
+The Strategic Management Plan quotes that about 100,000 tonnes of suspended solids (excluding bottom sediments) are estimated to enter the Gippsland Lakes each year from the catchments of the Mitchell, Tambo and Nicholson Rivers.
+Sediment loads from the western catchments (discharging to Lake Wellington) deliver two to three times the nutrient and sediment loads than from the eastern catchments (Mitchell, Nicholson and Tambo Rivers).
 Comparison of aerial photographs spanning 1935 to 1997 demonstrate that the vast majority of shorelines are eroding at an average of less than 10 cm per year.

 The lower reaches of the Latrobe River, Thomson River and Mitchell River flow into the Gippsland Lakes and have extensive floodplains in which there are large wetlands, often separated by natural levees from the main river channels.

-The Mitchell river flats were always prone to flooding and 1891 bore witness to the flood that was only second in extent to the great floods of 1870.
-The biggest floods recorded were in 1893–94 with them being 76 mm higher than the 1870 water levels.
-All floods caused the township great suffering with loss of life, infrastructure and crops.
+The Mitchell River flats were always prone to flooding, and 1891 bore witness to the flood that was only second in extent to the great floods of 1870.
+The biggest floods recorded were in 1893–94, with them being 76 mm higher than the 1870 water levels.
+All floods caused the township great suffering, with loss of life, infrastructure and crops.
 The flooding that occurred in the 1893–94 was notable for the gallantry of Patrick Piggott and George Brooks who both worked to rescue people.
 However, on their last trip their boat tipped as they moored it and both men were swept into the river and drowned.
 A witness remonstrated that; "…to the very last, they fought bravely for their lives against fearful odds".
-Both men are remembered upon a marble tablet installed at the Mechanics' Hall (The Bairnsdale Library).
+Both men are remembered on a marble tablet installed at the Mechanics' Hall (The Bairnsdale Library).

-The Mitchell Delta is represented as a type-L under the Ramsar wetland type classification framework, which means that it is a permanent inland delta.
-The Mitchell Delta is a classic form of digitate delta (from Latin digitātus, having finger or toes) and is located near the western shoreline of Lake King at Eagle Point Bluff, extending into the lake as silt jetties formed by alluvial deposition of sediment.
-The Mitchell Delta represents one of the finest examples of this type of landform in the world and is a site deemed of international geomorphological significance and is one of the finest examples of a classic digitate delta in the world.
+The Mitchell delta is represented as a type-L under the Ramsar wetland type classification framework, which means that it is a permanent inland delta.
+The Mitchell delta is a classic form of digitate delta (from Latin digitātus, having finger or toes) and is located near the western shoreline of Lake King at Eagle Point Bluff, extending into the lake as silt jetties formed by alluvial deposition of sediment.
+The Mitchell delta represents one of the finest examples of this type of landform in the world and is a site deemed of international geomorphological significance and is one of the finest examples of a classic digitate delta in the world.

-A colony of nationally Threatened Grey-headed flying foxes (pteropus poliocephalus) roosts along the river in poplars adjacent to Riverine St. The native bats pollinate over 100 species of native trees and plants and have declined across their range by over 95% since 1900.
+A colony of nationally threatened grey-headed flying foxes (pteropus poliocephalus) roosts along the river in poplars adjacent to Riverine Street.
+The native bats pollinate over 100 species of native trees and plants and have declined across their range by over 95% since 1900.
 Their long-distance movement of floral genetic material reduces the in-breeding of trees and help produce strong timber.
-With a high mortality rate and low reproduction considerable efforts are being devoted to the bats' conservation.
+With a high mortality rate and low reproduction, considerable efforts are being devoted to the bats' conservation.